 Email outreach can be hit or miss and that’s okay.
-Just be sure you craft a good email because, as they say, you’ve only got one shot at making a first impression.
+Just be sure you craft a good email because, like they say, you’ve only got one shot at making a first impression.

 Every cold email you send has 3 goals:

 - To get opened.